| One of the little-known secrets of history is the immense contribution of Chinese society,

 Han Dynasty |

 Capitals at Changan and Luoyang rivals that of Rome.
 Buddhism enters China from India.
-Birth of Confucian civil service.
-2nd century BC Paper invented
+Confucian civil service institutionalized.
+2nd century BCE Paper invented

 |